 After your Mac has finished setting up, you may receive pop up notifications to sign into various mail and social networking accounts.
 Click Allow, Continue, or turn on for each notification to sign in.

-Originally written January 2015.
-Updated October 2016 to reflect changes to macOS.
+Updated July 2018: Updated to reflect changes to macOS.